 How does the Dolphin Escape work?

-The power supply unit plugs into a 115-volt wall outlet.
+The Dolphin Escape has a power supply unit that plugs into a 115-volt wall outlet.
 A 40-foot rubber cable sends the power to the two 24-volt DC motors inside the pool robot.
 These energy efficient DC motors power the continuous tracks and the spinning brush.
 There are no belts that need replacement: direct drive systems are used.

 The rubber tracks give better traction with less slippage on pool surfaces.
 It also distributes the weight of the pool robot more evenly and give it better traction when rolling over obstacles such as drains.

-The Dolphin Escape pool cleaner has the new patented Hyperbrush which spins twice as fast as other rotating brushes.
+The Dolphin Escape pool cleaner has the new patented high-speed brush which spins twice as fast as other rotating brushes.
 This gives it double the scrubbing power to remove lingering algae and tenacious dirt.

 The filter cartridge basket is removed from the top of the pool robot.
 Throw out the debris and rinse it clean before returning it.
 Still, it would have been nice if an ultra-fine filter cartridge was also included in the package.
 Instead, you now have to buy it separately.